 Nothing better illustrates the simplism of V for Vendetta, or better highlights the unflattering contrast with Brazil, than V's motto: "There are no coincidences."
 The comic beauty of Brazil's portrait of totalitarianism is that everything rests on random coincidence, which nudges the bureaucracy into its own blind and murderous momentum: A dead fly falls into a computer printer and—voilà—poor law-abiding Buttle is mistaken for dangerous subversive Tuttle.

 The regime's very evil propagandist Prothero (Roger Allam) is also the former commander of the concentration camp where V was experimented on.
 So, V kills him.
 And the camp's indifferent chaplain is now not only a high-ranking Anglican bishop, but also a vicious pedophile.
 So, V kills him, too.
 (In other words, there are coincidences.
-Very convenient ones.)his complaint applies equally to the book, whether he knows it or not.
+Very convenient ones.)Feeney's right.
+But his complaint applies equally to the book, whether he knows it or not.